GenesisFR/HowToBecomeGoodAtShooters/README.md

 <details>
 <summary><b>To-do list</b></summary>

-\- add a Builds section under The Division 2
-\- add a Counter-strafing section under PVE
-\- add a Cover section under PVE
-\- add a Group play section under The Division 2
-\- add a Map knowledge section under PVP
-\- add a Marauder section under The Division 2
-\- add a Playing off first contact section under PVP
-\- add a Playing Shotgun section under The Division 2
-\- add a Sounding section under PVE
-\- add a Target prioritization section under The Division 2
-\- add an Inventory management section (https://www.youtube.com/watch?v=1Rkoxi1u8tg) under The Division 2
-\- add an Optimization section under The Division 2
 \- check if Black Tusk tank's butt is unarmored (outside the Dark Hours raid)
 \- check if dying refills your ammo after being (manually) revived by another player
 \- check if red/purple Cleaner snipers have an RC car and if it can jump (https://www.reddit.com/r/thedivision/comments/oxw1ha/do_rc_cars_normally_do_this)
-\- check if rushers have less HP than snipers
+\- check if rushers from all factions have less HP than snipers
 \- check if the Demolisher Firefly trick works on mini-tanks (https://www.reddit.com/r/thedivision/comments/n9l7xs/how_to_destroy_warhounds_in_a_easy_way_a_hidden)
 \- enhance all faction sections with weak point information (https://www.reddit.com/r/thedivision/comments/fjmpxv/now_that_firefly_pathing_is_mostly_fixed_the, https://www.reddit.com/r/thedivision/wiki/thedivision2/guides/basics/factions and https://www.reddit.com/r/thedivision/wiki/thedivision2/guides/endgame/wony_factions)
+\- fill the Builds section
+\- fill the Counter-strafing section
+\- fill the Cover section
+\- fill the Group play section
+\- fill the Inventory management section
+\- fill the Map knowledge section
+\- fill the Optimization section
+\- fill the Playing off first contact section
+\- fill the Playing shotgun section
+\- fill the Sounding section
+\- fill the Target prioritization section
 \- test if the Stinger Hive actually scales with explosive damage and DTA
-\- test if shooting warhounds weak points with the TAC- 50 can instakill them
+\- test if shooting Warhounds weak points with the TAC-50 can instakill them
-\- test syscor medkit during cover to cover and against fragile armor stacks
-\- test the Cluster Seeker Mines rigger bag exploit (https://www.reddit.com/r/thedivision/comments/onaytg/trying_to_increase_skill_haste_as_much_as_i_can/h5s5r9v and "Cluster seeker goes to cooldown on FIRST cluster's explosion")
+\- test the Cluster Seeker Mine rigger bag exploit (https://www.reddit.com/r/thedivision/comments/onaytg/trying_to_increase_skill_haste_as_much_as_i_can/h5s5r9v and "Cluster seeker goes to cooldown on FIRST cluster's explosion")
+\- test the System Corruption medkit against Fragile Armor stacks
 </details>

 ## Table of Contents